Getting Started

 Once you’re done editing and want to present your final slides without the editing UI:

-If you want to keep the extension installed but hide the toolbar, add to your custom CSS:
+If you want to keep the extension installed but hide the menu bar, add to your custom CSS:

 #editable-toolbar {